 Omar, one of the most respected guides in town, weaved us through Lamu with quiet confidence, stopping here and there to show us everything from the fort to the museum to the local market to one of the 26 exquisite mosques along the way.

-Each stop was accompanied with a detailed history of the struggle, opportunity and hope that has shaped Lamu Town over generations.
+Each stop was accompanied by a detailed history of the struggle, opportunity and hope that has shaped Lamu Town over generations.
 It is fascinating.

 With our time coming to an end there was one final place we wanted to see – the famed Shela Beach, located just a stone throw away from Lamu Town.
 Shela Beach is an expansive and completely empty 13km stretch of golden coastline flanked by silent sand dunes – it’s absolutely spectacular.